tiffanimarlowe/project_template/README.md

 				Figure 1: Optimization  process for 85% threshold

-Since the utilization of over 85% is unrealistic, the formulated goal could not be met with 5 and 8 drones.
+For our simulation runs with 1 order/HH/hour and the trial and error approach (before utilizing the optimization experiment) the formulated goal (utilization of over 85%, low delivery times) could not be met with 5 and 8 drones.
 Results showed that due to the high utilization rate there was no time to accept sufficient orders.
-With 5 drones in use, only 53 packages were delivered compared to 94 deliveries with 11 drones.
+With 5 drones in use, only 53 packages were delivered, and half of those with a delivery time of ober 1 hour.
+The "optimized solution" was able to generate 94 deliveries with 11 drones, and all delveries within 30 minutes.

 All 2 orders/HH/hour package deliveries, with the calculated utilization rate of drones of below 85%, were completed within 30 minutes of the order, which shows the potential of drone based delivery systems.
 The optimum number was 18 drones (as opposed to 11 for 1 order/HH/hour)

 Interestingly, for 3 orders/HH/hour the number of drones doesn't necessarily raise equally to the magnitude of orders.
-And the test results of the simulation runs show that the optimization tool is correct.
-Even simulations with significantly more drones (up to 45) don’t show any significant differences between number of orders served or service time until delivery.
-The only difference is the utilization time, which drops significantly and is therefore counterproductive (as it is a cost-driver).
+And the test results of the simulation runs show that the optimization tool is correct with its result of 25 drones.
+Even simulations with significantly more drones (runs were simulated with up to 45 drones) don’t show any significant differences between number of orders served or service time until delivery.
+The only difference is the utilization time, which drops significantly and is therefore logistically and economically counterproductive (as it is a cost-driver).

-For the improvement simulations (speed, charge, both):
+##### For the improvement simulations (speed, charge, both):

+We believe that technology will improve certain aspects of the current drones and have put this expected development into our simulations.
+We focussed on improved speed and rechrging time.

-There was a main effect on drone delivery time based on both drone speed (normal, fast) and battery charge.
-These statistics revealed that a fast speed (60 mph) had a main effect for each reducing drone delivery time for 1 order/HH/Hour (delivery time reduction = 39%), followed by 2 order/HH/Hour (delivery time reduction = 30%), and then finally by 3 order/HH/Hour (delivery time reduction = 9%).
+There are significant effects on drone delivery time and neccessary number of drones based on both drone speed (normal, fast) and battery charge.
+These statistics revealed that a faster speed (60 mph) reduces drone delivery time for the 1 order/HH/Hour by 39%, the 2 order/HH/Hour delivery time reduction is 30%), and the 3 order/HH/Hour delivery time reduction is 9%.

+The change driven by shortened charging times is mainly the number of drones needed.
+Just the improvement of charging reduces the numbers for 1 order/HH/hour from 11 to 9 drones (19% less), for the 2 orders/HH/hour it is reduced from 18 to 17 ( 5.5% less) and for 3 orders/HH/hour the number is reduced form 25 to 19 (24% less).

 Further inspection of these results revealed that implementing “both” improvements (faster speed and less charge time) for each package amount reduced mean time and max delivery time, 1 order/HH/Hour (reduced mean time = 37%, reduced max delivery time = 54%), 2 order/HH/Hour (reduced mean time = 29%, reduced max delivery time = 43%), and 3 order/HH/Hour (reduced mean time =21%, reduced max delivery time = 32%).
 Results and descriptive statistics for each package order amount (1, 2, 3) are shown in Figure 2, 3, and 4.